Intermediate Swimming Lesson 4

 Key Questions

-• How can extending and straightening your body help you reach the bottom of the pool?
+- How does stretching and straightening your body help you reach to the bottom of the pool?

-• Can you suggest any water-based activities in which you might be able to use a surface dive?
+- Can you think of any water activities where you might use a surface dive?

 Tuck Float